sleeptoken/zettelkasten/Remote Thought/Authentication vulnerabilities.md

 2. Resetting passwords using a URL -
 	- Send a unique URL to users that takes them to a password reset page , generate a high entropy, hard to guess token in URL.
 In the best case scenario, this URL should provide no hints about which user's password is being reset.
 	- When the user visits this URL, the system should check whether this token exists on the back-end and, if so, which user's password it is supposed to reset.
 This token should expire after a short period of time and be destroyed immediately after the password has been reset.
 However, some websites fail to also validate the token again when the reset form is submitted.
+#### *Lab: Password reset broken logic

+Click forgot password go to the Email client button to view the password reset email that was sent.
+Click the link in the email and reset your password to whatever you want.
+Notice that when you submit your new password, the `POST /forgot-password?temp-forgot-password-token` request contains the username as hidden input.

 ### References